playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-portals/index.md

 To solve this, we'll reach for the JavaScript API built into React, Angular, and Vue that we mentioned at the start of this chapter: Portals.

-# What is a JavaScript Portal?
+# What Is a JavaScript Portal?

 The basic idea behind a JavaScript Portal builds on top of [the concepts of components we introduced in our first chapter](/posts/ffg-fundamentals-intro-to-components).